 Typically, these cases involve the truck driver's reckless behavior and extreme negligence where jurors awarded punitive damages to punish the trucker's employer.

 Do Semi Truck Crashes Go to Trial?

 Approximately 95% of all cases will resolve through a negotiated settlement out of court when both sides (plaintiff and defendants) can reach a monetary agreement.
 The remaining cases are usually heard in front of a judge and jury.

 Many plaintiffs will agree to a negotiated amount paid by the defendant's insurance carrier to avoid going to trial due to the juror's uncertainty of what they will decide.
 Defendants will agree to a settlement for fear that jurors awarded the plaintiffs more compensation than their insurance policy will provide.

 Rosenfeld Injury Lawyers LLC can Make the Difference

-The attorneys at (888) 424-5757 work on a contingency fee basis, which means no upfront fees are required, and all legal services are paid from an award at trial, or through an out-of-court settlement.
-Contact us today!
+Contact our law firm at (888) 424-5757 (toll-free phone call) or through the contact form to schedule a free consultation.
+Our attorneys work on a contingency fee basis agreement.
+This arrangement ensures that you pay no upfront fees and all legal services are paid from an award at trial, or through an out-of-court settlement.